wsnh2022/python/python-guide-dropdown.md

 ---

-## 3. Strings: Basics to Methods + helpful string methods for **cleaning and transforming messy text data**—a must-have skill for any data analyst or Python developer.
+## 3. Strings: Basics to Methods

+### Useful string methods for **cleaning and transforming messy text data** a must-have skill for any data analyst or Python developer.

 **Use case:** You’ll often clean raw input—whether from a file, user form, or scraped web page.
 These methods help standardize, format, and clean that data.